Selecteer reisdata om de prijzen te zien

 Accomodatie

-Your first night in Ghana will be spent at a hostel near to Kotoka International Airport in Accra.
-Our partner hostel offers basic but comfortable accommodation.
+Your first night in Ghana will be spent at a hotel near Kotoka International Airport in Accra.
+Our partner hotel offers basic but comfortable accommodation.
 You will share a room with fellow volunteers.
-Rooms are air conditioned here.
-A member of the PMGY Ghana team will also stay at the hostel to ensure you have 24/7 support and will travel with you to Kumasi the following day.
+Rooms are air-conditioned and a local team coordinator will also stay at the hotel.
+As a result, you will have 24/7 support if needed.
+Furthermore, the team member will travel with you to Kumasi the following day.

-During your time with PMGY in Ghana you will live in our Volunteer House located in a friendly neighbourhood, 45 minutes drive from Kumasi city centre.
-You will find restaurants, convenience stores and ATMs in the centre of town.
-There is a small shop opposite the Volunteer House.
-The local community are extremely friendly.
-As soon as you step out of the house you’ll be greeted by smiling children!
-Just one of the amazing experiences you’ll have with PMGY in Ghana.
+During your time on the Ghana volunteer programs, you will live in our Volunteer House.
+This is located in a friendly neighbourhood, a 45 minute drive from Kumasi city centre.
+You will find restaurants, convenience stores and ATMs in the centre of the town.
+However, there is also a small shop opposite the Volunteer House.
+The local community is extremely friendly!

-The accommodation is basic but comfortable with free Wi-Fi.
-Each room has bunk beds with up to 6 people per room in same-sex rooms.
-Volunteers are provided with fans in the room and their own mosquito net and bed linen.
-Bathrooms are shared, have a shower and western style toilet.
-The water is cold but this shouldn’t be a problem as Ghana is hot all year-round!
+The Volunteer House is basic but comfortable.
+Each room has bunk beds with up to 10 people in same-sex rooms.
+Volunteers are provided with air conditioning in the room.
+In addition, each international volunteer is provided with their own mosquito net and bed linen.
+Bathrooms are limited and are shared between volunteers.
+There are showers and western style toilets available.
+The water is cold but this shouldn’t be a problem as Ghana is hot all year round!

 Please note that power cuts and water shortages are very common in Ghana.
-Whilst we have backup measures to combat this, there maybe times where the power cuts out or there is no water for a while so its important to be aware of this in advance.
+Whilst we have backup measures to combat this, there may be times when the power cuts out or there is no water for a while.
+It’s important to be aware of this in advance and be able to adapt accordingly.

 Eten & Drank

-Volunteers will be provided with breakfast, lunch and dinner every day during their time with PMGY.
+Volunteers will be provided with breakfast, lunch and dinner every day during their time.
 Breakfast and dinner are served at the Volunteer House, whereas for lunch we provide you with a packed lunch or the project may provide you with lunch.

 Pork, lamb and beef are difficult to source in Ghana and usually quite expensive.
 The main meat is chicken, fish and goat.
 There is also a real lack of fresh dairy products, so you should be prepared to live without milk and cheese etc. Most milk is tinned.